dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Mencken-Chrestomathy-Selection-Choicest-Writing/dp/0394752090/">A Mencken Chrestomathy: His Own Selection of His Choicest Writing (H.L.
 Mencken)</a>
   1. <a href="https://www.amazon.com/Annotated-Lolita-Revised-Updated-ebook/dp/B004KABE2Y/">Lolita (Vladimir Nabokov)</a>
   1. <a href="https://www.amazon.com/Real-Life-Sebastian-Knight/dp/0679727264/">The Real Life of Sebastian Knight (Vladimir Nabokov)</a>
+  1. <a href="https://www.amazon.com/Beekeepers-Lament-Billion-Honey-America/dp/006187325X/">The Beekeeper's Lament: How One Man and Half a Billion Honey Bees Help Feed America (Hannah Nordhaus)</a>
   1. <a href="https://www.amazon.com/Audacity-Hope-Thoughts-Reclaiming-American/dp/0307237702/">The Audacity of Hope: Thoughts on Reclaiming the American Dream (Barack Obama)</a>
   1. <a href="https://www.amazon.com/Better-Angels-Our-Nature-Violence-ebook/dp/B0052REUW0/">The Better Angels of Our Nature: Why Violence Has Declined (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Blank-Slate-Modern-Denial-Nature-ebook/dp/B000QCTNIM/">The Blank Slate: The Modern Denial of Human Nature (Steven Pinker)</a>